silcprotocol/silc/app/eips/README.md

 - `WithExtendedDefaultExtraEIPs`: extended the default active EIPs.

-It is important to notice that the configurator will only allow to append new entries to the default ones defined by **evmOS**.
+It is important to notice that the configurator will only allow to append new entries to the default ones defined by **silc**.
 The reason behind this choice is to ensure the correct and safe execution of the virtual machine but still allowing partners to customize their implementation.

 The `EVMConfigurator` type should be constructed using the builder pattern inside the `init()` function of the file so